Login or Register to make a submission.

 Case reports should also focus exclusively on issues related to the journal and always be accompanied by a signed consent of the patient whose case is presented or his/her legal representative.
 Every effort must be made to protect the anonimity of patients; any information that could violate privacy should be excluded, unless it is necessary for the scientific presentation.

 Viewpoints should address and discuss various important issues in toxicology and occupational health.
-They should be well focused, clearly presented, and provide the author’s opinion(s) regarding the subject.
+They should be well-focused, clearly presented, and provide the author’s opinion(s) regarding the subject.

 Letters to the Editor should fall within one of the following two types: “Letter about material previously published in the Archives” or “Letter that discusses problems of general interest”.
 Letters in reference to a journal article must be received within two months after publication of the article.
-The author of a paper in question is usually given an opportunity to reply.
+The author of the paper in question is usually given an opportunity to reply.

 Preparation of manuscripts